 Glandular System

 by LaRee Westover, Valaree Sharp & Sharon Moran

-The GLANDULAR SYSTEM is includes the PANCREAS, THYROID, PARATHYSOIDS, HYPOTHALAMUS, THALAMUS, and the GLANDS of the REPRODUCTIVE SYSTEM.
+The GLANDULAR SYSTEM includes the PANCREAS, THYROID, PARATHYSOIDS, HYPOTHALAMUS, THALAMUS, and the GLANDS of the REPRODUCTIVE SYSTEM.
 The ADRENAL GLANDS, PINEAL, and PITUITARY are covered in the ENDOCRINE SYSTEM.
 To start we will talk about the glandular system in general and then we will look at the individual parts.

+Glandular System